EricPortela/java-springboot-rest-api/README.md

 * I decided to approach this asignment from a full-stack standpoint.

-* Although one could argue that a possible solution for the tasks could have been implemented in a more easy and straight-forward way, I wanted to showcase my skills in building...
+* Although one could argue that a possible solution could have been implemented in a more easy and straight-forward way, I wanted to showcase my skills in building...
     * REST-API service and
     * connect it with a simple client that one can interact with from the console/terminal